How to Build Customer Loyalty By Understanding Your Data

 I’ll give you an example.
 There is a client of ours who, a few years ago, Advance Auto Parts was working with us, who only wanted to drive new.
 How they had actually defined their loyal customer base was, “We know the aftermarket, DIY auto folks who are coming in and spending with us four times a year.
 We’ve got them.
 We don’t need to put anything against them.
 We know that we have everything we can out of those guys, so let’s not touch them.
 Let’s not reach them.”

 We did a little analysis because we love our data and looked at where else are those people buying.
 It turned out they were really heavy category shoppers.
-These people love their cars, love fixing their cars, and they were spending like 60% on competitors, not with Advance Auto.
+These people love to get some quality car ramps, love their cars, love fixing their cars, and they were spending like 60% on competitors, not with Advance Auto.
 And this is great.
 They’re the best clients now, they step up and say, “Well how do I reframe that?”

 They had a ton of headroom that they hadn’t been realizing, so they actually opened up their whole media plan and ended up targeting these folks because there was really significant headroom for them.
 In a few months, they drove an increase of $6 million in incremental sales.